 Another jolly interview, thanks to Transylvania Beyond – lots of photos in this one.
 Continue reading By bat or magic carpet

 On the first day of Bookfest 2019 in Bucharest, I had an audience to talk about my book A Stake in Transylvania.
 This is how much I enjoyed it.
 Thanks to Bookfest’s clever photographer… And at the very end of the day, as a very unexpected bonus, the British Ambassador introduced me to one Klaus Iohannis, President of Romania.
 And to my great surprise, he … Continue reading What a day!
 Bookfest 2019

+Following on from Bucharest’s spring fair Bookfest, I wrote the cover feature for OZB magazine.
 I plan to write more, to give an airing to various aspects of Romania’s book world – not just to give readers a better idea of how much value they get for their 40 lei, but to spot opportunities in the publishing world and to highlight good practice and book … Continue reading Book world in the spotlight

+Iulia Benze sent us a wonderful review.
+Obviously a great dog lover, Iulia sees the book as a way of teaching a vital lesson: why compassion and care for animals is important.
 “I believe Floss The Lost Puppy is extremely practical and it should be the beginning of a series which humanizes stray animals, creating heartfelt stories, educating people to be more compassionate towards nature … Continue reading ‘Gem-like story contains vital lesson’